Sovereignty, Identity, Trust & Mathematical Security At The Edge:

 Decentralized Storage Network

-Run “dumb”, signatureless storage nodes (by design).
-Stake ERA and earn predictable income for reliable service.
+Run "dumb", signatureless storage nodes (by design).
+Earn ERA via DJTE: join-triggered emissions with proof-carrying eligibility.

 Tokens & Assets